Caregiver Background Check: Full Guide (Run One Now In Seconds)

 When conducting a background check, caregiver information should be as detailed as possible.

 In this instance, Dallas County keeps an online database available, which is easy to access and use.
-However, other smaller counties may not have information online, and applicants will need to follow the instructions outlined by the clerk of court or county clerk to garner the public criminal records.
+However, other smaller counties may not have information online, and applicants will need to follow the instructions outlined by the clerk of court or county clerk to garner public criminal records.

 An example of how to perform an online case search in California includes:

-1. Navigate to the California Courts website and select “Access to Court Records”, under the “Policy and Administration” drop down menu.
+1. Navigate to the California Courts website and select “Access to Court Records”, under the “Policy and Administration” drop-down menu.

-2. Select “View All Courts,” on the right hand side, or enter the zip code into the search bar.
+2. Select “View All Courts,” on the right-hand side, or enter the zip code into the search bar.

 3. Select the proper county such as Lassen County.